kevin-chalmers/set10108/labs/lab02/README.md

 }
 ```

-The method is somewhat contrived to force multiple operations within the method.
+The method is contrived to force multiple operations within the method.
 Finally, our main method is:

 ```cpp
 #include <iostream>